Elizabeth Quinlan's Renaissance Revival Palace

 Completed in 1924 at a cost of $47,000, Annie and Elizabeth’s three-story Italian Renaissance Revival home was the toast of the town.
-Originally built as a duplex to house Annie and Elizabeth in the two-level, 4,560 square-foot upper unit, and their niece—Elizabeth Butterfield in the 2,260 square-foot, main floor unit.
-Later, the sisters rented out the main floor unit to a well-heeled tenant.
-A 1,160 square-foot basement added room for storage, and laundry facilities for both units.
+It was originally built as a duplex to house Annie and Elizabeth in the two-level, 4,560 square-foot upper unit, and their niece—Elizabeth Butterfield in the 2,260 square-foot, main floor unit.
+After Butterfield's death, the sisters rented out the main floor unit to a well-heeled tenant.
+A 1,160 square-foot basement added room for storage and laundry facility for both units.

-Once inside, visitors could choose to enter the lower unit by way of a large oak door in the entry vestibule, or ascend the circular stone and wrought-iron staircase to the upper unit.
-At the top of the stairs, a pair of wrought-iron gates—fabricated for Quinlan by the Michelozzo Gallery in Florence— that gave entrance to Annie and Elizabeth’s home.
-The walls and ceiling of the living and dining rooms were covered in sand float plaster to give the rooms the rusticated appearance of a 16th century Italian villa.
-A corinthian-style column separated the living room from the dining room.
+Once inside, visitors could choose to enter the lower unit by way of a large oak door in the entry vestibule or ascend the circular stone and wrought-iron staircase to the upper unit.
+At the top of the stairs, a pair of wrought-iron gates—fabricated for Quinlan by the Michelozzo Gallery in Florence—gave entrance to Annie and Elizabeth’s home.
+The walls and ceiling of the living and dining rooms were covered in sand float plaster to give the rooms the rusticated appearance of a 16th-century Italian villa.
+A Corinthian-style column separated the living room from the dining room.
 All of the woodwork was birch stained light walnut.
 Quarry floor tiles in various shades of brown added to the rustic look.
 In the living room, a large fireplace of Mankato bluff stone with a travertine mantle stood opposite the wrought-iron entry gates.
-A large monastery cabinet in the living room was based on a historic piece Elizabeth saw in the Palazzo Davanzati in Florence.
+The design of a large monastery cabinet in the living room was based on a historic piece Elizabeth saw in the Palazzo Davanzati in Florence.
 Just off the living room was a striking Art Deco style powder room for guests.
 The walls were decorated with curves, stripes, and strange species of colorful garden flowers.
 All of the woodwork was painted silver, and a sleek dressing table was lit through opaque glass surfaces.
 A half-moon mirror hung above the table.
 Adjacent to the dressing table stood an elegant sink with a carved marble and stone basin sitting atop a sculpted swan pedestal.
 Bronze dolphin fixtures complimented the design.
-The rest of this floor featured a large kitchen and pantry, extra closet space, and two bedrooms for servants.
+The rest of this floor featured a large kitchen and pantry, extra closet space, and two bedrooms for the help.